Niemożliwe Made In Poland

 Niemożliwe Made In Poland is a Polish comedy clip show that began airing on September 11, 2016.
-It features various viral videos from the Internet, usually involving failed do-it-yourself attempts at stunts, to which Wojciech and his panelists add mock commentary.
-The Polish Ridiculousness producers, as well as the show's network, MTV, do not accept viewer submissions and air a disclaimer before and after each episode warning that, because of the dangerous nature of the stunts being shown, any attempts to submit a video to the show will be discarded sight unseen.
+It features various viral videos from the Internet, usually involving failed do-it-yourself attempts at stunts, to which Wojciech Łozowski and his panelists add mock commentary.
+The Polish Ridiculousness producers, as well as the show's network, MTV Poland, do not accept viewer submissions and air a disclaimer before and after each episode warning that, because of the dangerous nature of the stunts being shown, any attempts to submit a video to the show will be discarded sight unseen.
 This is the Polish spin-off of the American show Ridiculousness.

 Production

 In August 2016, MTV Poland confirmed a new show Niemożliwe Made in Poland which premiered on September 11, 2016.
 The show is presented by Wojciech "Łozo" Łozowski and co-hosted by Tomasz Torres and Paula Tumala.

 On July 10, 2019, Niemożliwe Made in Poland was renewed for a fifteen episode second season, which was produced in 2017.
 It premiered on August 25, 2019, and included a new co-host Katarzyna Pytel who replaced a former co-host Paula Tumala.